 2.2.
 Once the operating organization accepts control over a plant, it is completely in charge of the plant, with full responsibility and commensurate authority for approved activities in the safe production of electric power.
-Since these activities affect safety, the operating organization, in accordance with its licensing obligations, shall establish a policy for adherence to safety requirements and procedures for safe control of the plant under all conditions, including maintenance and surveillance, and shall retain a competent, fit and fully trained staff as stated in Ref.[1].
+Since these activities affect safety, the operating organization, in accordance with its licensing obligations, shall establish a policy for adherence to safety requirements and procedures for safe control of the plant under all conditions, including maintenance and surveillance, and shall retain a competent, fit and fully trained staff as stated in Ref.[1].[CR2]

 2.3.
 The operating organization is authorized to operate a nuclear power plant through the licensing system in accordance with the national regulations.
 More information on the matters of authorization and licensing of operating organizations can be found in Ref.
 Governmental, Legal and Regulatory Framework for Safety, Safety Standards Series No. GSR Part 1 (Rev. 1) [2].
-Ref.[1] states that the operating organization, as licensee, shall retain organization shall provide the necessary resources and support to the plant management.
-The management of the plant shall ensure that the plant is operated in a safe manner and in accordance with all legal and regulatory requirements Ref.[2].
-The achievement of this primary objective should be regularly reviewed by the operating organization.
+Ref.[1] states that the operating organization, as licensee, shall retain prime responsibility for safety, but it may delegate authority for the safe operation of the plant to the plant management.
+In such cases the operating organization shall provide the necessary resources and support to the plant management.
+The management of the plant shall ensure that the plant is operated in a safe manner and in accordance with all legal and regulatory requirements_Ref.[2].
+The achievement of this primary objective should be regularly reviewed by the operating organization.[CR3]